Isser Zalman Meltzer: Immigration to the land of Israel and final years

 In 1925, he was appointed as head of Etz Chaim Yeshiva in Jerusalem, and served in this position until his death.
 He lived in the Ohel Moshe neighborhood in what is now known as Nachlaot in a building built and dedicated by the philanthropist Shraga Feivel Jacobson on a street that is now named after him (the adjacent building now houses the 'Lev Ha'ir' community center).
 According to Rabbi Berlin's will, his library was to be left to the next resident if he would be an outstanding Torah scholar, and indeed the library was left to Rabbi Meltzer.
 After his passing, the library was transferred to Etz Chaim Yeshiva.

 Meltzer was a friend and admirer of Abraham Isaac Kook, the chief rabbi of Israel and a self-avowed supporter of Zionism.
 Meltzer once said to the famous sage Rabbi Chaim Ozer Grodzinsky of Vilna, “We are considered Torah giants only up until the point that we reach the door of Rabbi Kook’s room.”

 He died in Jerusalem, Israel on Tuesday, 10th of Kislev 5714, November 17 1953, at age 83.
 His funeral was held on the day of his death and was attended by approximately 20,000 people.
 During the funeral, confrontations developed between police forces and participants who belonged to the Neturei Karta movement.
 He was buried on Har HaMenuchot.

 Streets were named after him in Bnei Brak, Jerusalem (Even Ha'Ezel Street, after his book and his residential street - Ha'Ari) and in Rehovot (HaRa"z Street, an acronym for Rabbi Aiser Zalman), where his son Rabbi Tzvi Yehuda Meltzer served as Chief Rabbi.

 The Even Ha'Ezel Yeshiva for young students was established in his name next to Yeshivat HaNegev in Netivot, and in 2015 the yeshiva moved to Modi'in Illit.

 Public activity

 He joined Agudat Yisrael from its founding day.
 He participated in all three of its world congresses, and in his final years served as chairman of the "Moetzes Gedolei HaTorah" until his death.
-He held a positive stance regarding the future State of Israel, and encouraged Agudah members to take concrete actions for settling the Land of Israel.
+He held a positive stance regarding the future State of Israel, and encouraged Agudah members to take concrete actions to settle the Land of Israel.
 In his last year, he met with Prime Minister Ben-Gurion to express his protest against the intention to implement mandatory conscription and National Service for women, which he ruled as forbidden with the severity of "yehareg ve'al ya'avor" (die rather than transgress).
 He was among the founders of the "Vaad HaYeshivos" in Vilna, together with the "Chofetz Chaim" and Rabbi Chaim Ozer Grodzinski, and served as president of the Vaad HaYeshivos in the Land of Israel.